How can therapy help me?

-A neuropsychologist assesses cognitive function from a quantifiable standpoint with the goal of providing objective information regarding any relationship between aspects of behavioral functioning (such as memory) and injury (such as concussion or brain injury).
+A neuropsychologist assesses cognitive function from a quantifiable standpoint to provide objective information regarding any relationship between aspects of behavioral functioning (such as memory) and injury (such as a concussion or brain injury).

 memory, intellectual ability, attention, concentration, information processing abilities, executive functions, and skill level.

 Dr. Legler has provided neuropsychological and psychological testimony in civil cases in Indian River, St. Lucie, Brevard, and Miami-Dade counties.

 Our office provides RehaCom Cognitive Therapy for patients with age-associated memory changes, mild cognitive impairment, early-onset dementia, or recovering from a stroke, brain injury, or other cognitive functional difficulties such as ADHD.